Comp-coder-4/Superstore-Profit-Analysis/00_README.md

 KPI = Profit

-The goal was to identify how profit varied over time on a high level (Category-level) and find the categories and subcategories with the highest profit
+The goal was to identify how profit varied over time on a high level (Category-level) and find the categories and subcategories with the highest profit.
+In the dashboard, I show the rankings of categories by profit and within each category, I rank the subcategories by profit.

 Equation used in my analysis:
 - Profit = Revenue - Cost